Small Agent Group is the Future of Digital Health: Evaluation on SAG

 {\bf Baselines.} We compare SAG against models with substantially larger parameter counts than the SAG total: \textbf{(1) Single giant LLMs} whose parameter size exceeds the cumulative parameters of SAG.
 For fair comparison within the same model family, we use Llama-3-70B and Qwen-2.5-72B as baselines for Llama- and Qwen-based SAG, respectively. \textbf{(2) LLM-based clinical specialists}, including Meditron-70B \citep{chen2023meditron} and Me-Llama-70B \citep{xie2024me}, to represent domain-adapted medical LLMs. \textbf{(3) SAG variants under different optimization strategies}, including no optimization, GRPO, and CTDE.

 {\bf Ablation settings.} In the ablation studies, we will evaluate (i) removing individual agent roles and (ii) replacing the default multi-agent debate with a basic majority-voting baseline that involves no interaction.
+In the majority-voting baseline, agents retain role specialization but their outputs are aggregated equally without hierarchical coordination.